-Exports have been contributing significantlyyear after year and we expect good growth in export sales for our Galvanised Steel Coils/ Sheets as well Pre-Painted Coils/Sheets from the European markets.
+We expect good growth in export sales for our Galvanised Steel Coils/ Sheets as well Pre-Painted Coils / Sheets from the European markets.

 Being located at Kutch, we are also in close proximity to the ports of Kandla and Mundra.
 Both of these ports are well equipped to handle containerised export cargoes with regular sailings for all our required destinations.
 This helps us logistically with our export shipments at a very affordable cost.